Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 This is just a general lesson whenever you're working with text.
 It's really easy to write rambling run-on sentences that cram everything together.
 Especially when you believe the sentence must be a _question_.

-For example, my first version of a question was something like: "When the Roman Emperor Tiberius was approached by a good friend and grieving father (Apronius) about a possible crime, he did something special (and surprisingly) modern.
+For example, my first version of a question was something like: "When the Roman Emperor Tiberius was approached by a good friend and grieving father (Apronius) about a possible crime, he did something special (and surprisingly modern).
 What did he do?"

-I had only just learned this information and tried to write it down.
+I had only just learned this information and tried to _write it down_.
 But this is a long-ass sentence if I've ever seen one.
 I had no time to rewrite before testing the quiz, and, well, my participants had to read it five times too.

 **Find a way to rephrase questions.
 Find a way that cuts words, but keeps the important bits together.**